ronakg/awesome-flickr-gallery-plugin/README.txt

 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.2.10 =
+* [Bug Fix] Gallery is messed up with some themes where photo description contains either a hyperlink or new line characters

 = 3.2.9 =
 * [Enhancement] Description of the photos visible during slideshow with Highslide option